 1. Layers

 As I mentioned above – layers are the most important part of packing for the Norway trip.
 Pack a variety of lightweight, breathable tops for easy layering.
-I recommend you take a few short-sleeved shirts, long-sleeved shirts, and tank tops to accommodate changing weather conditions.
+I recommend you take short-sleeved shirts, long-sleeved shirts, and tank tops to accommodate changing weather conditions.

 2. Lightweight waterproof jacket

-3. Sweaters or fleeces
+3. Sweaters or fleece

 Norway’s evenings can get chilly, even in summer.
 Pack a couple of sweaters or fleeces to stay warm during cooler evenings.
 If you have one, take sweaters made from wool.
 Why..?
 See below.